 More Phuket Beaches...

-• Recommended Patong Beach Hotels - yes, there are lots of good ones!
+• My Recommended Patong Beach Hotels

-• Patong Beach Hotels - Online Booking
+• Patong Beach Hotels - Full List

 Of the main beaches, Kata is more popular with younger people, and is a very scenic beach with the island of Koh Pu offshore and with lots of accommodation nearby, but very little right on the beach since most of the beach road is taken up by Club Med.
 Only at the South end are other places right on the beach, such as Kata Beach Resort and The Boathouse.
 Kata somehow retains a quiet feel despite being pretty busy.
 Just over the hill to the south is the even quieter Kata Noi.

-• Some Recommended Kata Beach Hotels
+• My Recommended Kata Beach Hotels

-• Kata Beach Hotels - Online Booking
+• Kata Beach Hotels - Full List

 Bang Tao Beach